An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Numerical experiments

 It follows from $d_2 > d_4 + d_5$ that $b_1 > b_2 + b_3$.
 By Remark \ref{rmk3.12}, choose

 We denote the numerical segment process by $X^{\Delta}_t$.
-Hence, It follows from Corollary \ref{rmk3.19} that the numerical segment process $X^\Delta_t$ converges to the exact one with the rate that sufficiently close to $1/2$.
+Hence, it follows from Corollary \ref{rmk3.19} that the numerical segment process $X^\Delta_t$ converges to the exact one with a rate that sufficiently close to $1/2$.
 Furthermore, by Theorems \ref{th4.6} and \ref{th5.4}, the exact segment process $x_t$ and the TEM numerical segment process $X^\Delta_t$ are ergodic.
-Denote their IMPs by $\pi^\Delta$ and $\pi$ respectively.
-Theorem \ref{IPM-rate} implies that $\pi^\Delta$ converges to the exact IPM $\pi$ with rate $\bar\rho_{\varepsilon}$, where $\bar\rho_{\varepsilon}$ is defined in Theorem \ref{IPM-rate}.
+Denote by $\pi$ and $\pi^\Delta$ the IPMs of the exact segment process and the TEM numerical segment process, respectively.
+Theorem \ref{IPM-rate} implies that $\pi^\Delta$ converges to the exact IPM $\pi$ with rate $\rho_{\varepsilon}$, where $\rho_{\varepsilon}$ is defined in Theorem \ref{IPM-rate}.
+In this example, we choose $d_1 = d_5 = 1$, $d_2 = 8$, $d_3 = 2$ and $d_4 = 6$.